henrjk/dotvimconfig/README.md

 My personal vim configuration.
 Based on various places found on the web and github.

-Prerequisites beyond git are:
+Prerequisites beyond vim and git are:

 1. Delete or move ~/.vimrc and ~/.vim to backup locations.

+2. The following has to be installed first:

+  - ruby
-2. node, npm installed.
+  - node, npm
-3. jshint installed?
-Seems like this is already checked in.
-4. vim already installed.
+  - jshint ?

 See file `versions.txt`